rmgibbo/wetfe/web/docs/glossary.md

 damage, dmg
 : The unit of harm suffered by souls.
 Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health deque to their damage deque.
 This process is automatically reversed once sufficient time has elapsed between encounters.
 Damage types follow the **effect type** system.

-effect type
-: The descriptors of effects that determine when and how they may resolve based on the Realms of the causative and affected systems.
-Effect types are distinguished by their causative Realm {Infernal, Celestial, Exotic, Confluent} and a list of modes (e.g. anatomical, psychological, superpsychical, etc.).
-The modes are qualities that must be present in the affected system _for each that is present in the causative system_, in order for the effect to resolve as intended.
-For example, a frightening effect meant to cause psychological damage would be ineffective against a brick wall, since it lacks the "psychological" quality.
-If all the necessary modes are present in the affected system, then the **vulnerability system** finally specifies the nature of the effect.

 damage deque, Damage[]
 : The deque of soul chips Ⓢ and affliction chips Ⓐ that represents wounded lifeforce and other impairments.
 The chips of this deque can be readily restored by the abilities of adventurers, and therefore do not generally persist between encounters.